Z-Bolt/OctoScreen/README.md

 - `OCTOPRINT_TFT_STYLE_PATH` - Several themes are supported, and style configurations can be done through CSS.
 This variable defines the location of the application theme.

-- `OCTOPRINT_TFT_RESOLUTION` -  Resolution of the application, should be configured to the resolution of your screen, for example `800x480`.
-By default `480x320`.
+- `OCTOPRINT_TFT_RESOLUTION` -  Resolution of the application, should be configured to the resolution of your screen, for example `800x480` or `480x320`.
+By default it is `320x240`.

 ### Custom controls and commands